 Based on an i.i.d. sample $\mathcal{D} = \{(\bm X_i,\bm Y_i,\bm Z_i)\}_{1\leq i\leq n}$ on the random vector $(\bm X,\bm Y,\bm Z)\sim\Pr$, a test for conditional independence is developed that has some nice theoretical properties.
 Initial developments in this direction can be traced back to the work in \cite{fisher1924}, where the author studied the theoretical distribution of the partial correlation coefficient under the Gaussianity assumption.
 Though the partial correlation has desirable local asymptotic properties, it is highly sensitive to the underlying Gaussianity assumption.
-However, due to the recent advancement of computational and analytic tools, researchers can now store and analyze data from more complicated distributions.
+However, modern computational and analytic tools enabled researchers to store and analyze data from more complicated distributions.
 This necessitates the development of new methodologies that are applicable in general.
 A potential alternative to tackle the problems is by taking a nonparametric approach.
 However, in the context of nonparametric conditional independence testing \cite{shah2020hardness,neykov2021minimax,kim2021local} established the `no-free lunch theorems'.
 It is now accepted that it is impossible to construct a test for \eqref{eq:fundamental-problem} which simultaneously keeps the type I error rate controlled at a desired level $\alpha\in (0,1)$ and is consistent against any general alternative, unless one assumes some structural conditions on the underlying distribution.
 Numerous authors have tried to address this issue by proposing characterizing measures under suitable moment and smoothness assumptions on the underlying distribution.
-Some notable ones include measures based on conditional cumulative distribution functions \citep{linton1996conditional,patra2016nonparametric}, conditional characteristic functions \citep{su2007}, conditional probability density functions \citep{su2008}, empirical likelihood \citep{su2014}, kernel methods \citep{fukumizu2007kernel,zhang2012kernel,doran2014permutation,scetbon2022asymptotic,strobl2019approximate,sheng2023distance,kernel2024practical}, mutual information and entropy \citep{runge2018conditional,li2024k}, Rosenblatt transformations \citep{cai2022,song2009}, copulas \citep{Bergsma2004TestingCI,veraverbeke2011estimation}, maximal nonlinear conditional correlation \citep{huang2010}, distance correlation \citep{fan2020,szekely2014,wang2015}, estimating regression functions \citep{shah2020hardness,petersen2021,Scheidegger2022}, geometric graph-based measures \citep{azadkia2021simple,huang2020kernel,shi2024}, among several others.
-The readers are referred to \cite{li2020} for a more detailed review of the existing literature.
+Some notable ones include measures based on conditional cumulative distribution functions \citep{linton1996conditional,patra2016nonparametric}, conditional characteristic functions \citep{su2007}, conditional probability density functions \citep{su2008}, empirical likelihood \citep{su2014}, kernel methods \citep{fukumizu2007kernel,zhang2012kernel,doran2014permutation,scetbon2022asymptotic,strobl2019approximate,sheng2023distance,kernel2024practical}, mutual information and entropy \citep{runge2018conditional,li2024k}, Rosenblatt transformations \citep{cai2022,song2009}, copulas \citep{Bergsma2004TestingCI,veraverbeke2011estimation}, maximal nonlinear conditional correlation \citep{huang2010}, distance correlation \citep{fan2020,szekely2014,wang2015}, regression based approaches \citep{shah2020hardness,petersen2021,Scheidegger2022}, geometric graph-based measures \citep{azadkia2021simple,huang2020kernel,shi2024}, among several others.
+The readers are referred to \cite{li2020} for a detailed review of the existing literature.